Published March 9, 2018 by Andrea Downing

 While recording instances of sexual harassment at work might seem like a great way to prove inappropriate conduct, it’s important to recognize that recordings could also work against you in court.
 Employment law attorney Andrea Downing discusses the potential consequences of violating employer recording policies in a sexual harassment case in this week’s FAQ Friday.

-Although it’s legal in Virginia to record a conversation when you are a party to it, some employers have policy against recording in the workplace.
+Although it’s legal in Virginia to record a conversation when you are a party to it, some employers have a policy against recording in the workplace.
 “That’s where recording conversations could get you into trouble at work,” explains Downing.
 “Particularly if employers have disciplined other employees for making recordings in the past and then they discipline you.
 In that case, you don’t really have a great claim of retaliation because the employer can show that they are disciplining you for something that they’ve disciplined other people for who have not complained of sexual harassment.”

 Downing says if you are the only person who the employer has ever disciplined for violating the policy, recording wouldn’t be as harmful to your case.
 However, it still would give the employer something to use against you, which is what you want to avoid.